bridgecrewio/yor/docs/1.Welcome/welcome.md

 # Built-in Taggers

+Yor supports a number of different taggers that can be used to trace and identify resources.
+The following types of tags are included with the Yor distribution.

 ## Tracing Tagger

 Yor provides a unique ID created when running the tag command which enables complete traceability between build time and run time resources.